ministryofjustice/send-legal-mail-to-prisons/README.md

 ## Test Coverage Reports
 We use jest code coverage to report on test coverage and produce reports for the unit tests.

-Code coverage verification is not included in any GitHub or CircleCI checks.
+Code coverage verification is not included in any GitHub or GitHub actions checks.
 The reports are there for developers to monitor and look for gaps in test coverage or areas where we could improve tests.
 It will not be used as a stick to beat developers with due to the many failings of this approach.

 ### Where are the code coverage reports?
-In the [CircleCI builds](https://app.circleci.com/pipelines/github/ministryofjustice/send-legal-mail-to-prisons?filter=all) find a `unit_test` job and click on the `ARTIFACTS` tab.
+In the [GitHub Actions builds](https://github.com/ministryofjustice/send-legal-mail-to-prisons/actions) find a `unit_test` job and click on the `ARTIFACTS` tab.

-The unit test coverage report can be found at `test_results/jest/coverage/lcov-report/index.html`.

 ## Alerting and monitoring